Plusnet contract and billing guide

 If you leave Plusnet while you are still in-contract, you will be charged an early termination fee.
 How much you have to pay depends on how much time is left on your contract.
 Plusnet requires 30 days' notice to cancel your contract.
 If your contract or monthly charges are changed by Plusnet, or your broadband speed is consistently lower than advertised, you should be able to cancel your contract without an early termination fee.
 Leaving Plusnet after your contract has ended will not incur any extra fees.
-You can also leave Plusnet, penalty free during the first 14 days of your contract.
+You can also leave Plusnet penalty-free during the first 14-day cooling-off period.

 Plusnet will move your service to your new address for free if you take out a new contract with them at the time of moving.
 If you want to take Plusnet with you but do not want a new contract, then there is a fee for moving to your new address.
 Plusnet asks for four weeks' notice if you are moving home.
 You can contact their moving team directly by calling 0800 587 1952.